-Under the theme of the World Biodiversity Forum 2026 Leading Transformation Together, sessions will be arranged in 10 thematic tracks, from a more fundamental discussion of biodiversity change to economic risks, finances, legislation, and opportunities for action.
-We invite proposals for sessions, workshops and cultural events within these thematic tracks.
+Under the theme of the World Biodiversity Forum 2026 Leading Transformation Together, sessions and workshops will be arranged in 10 thematic tracks, from a more fundamental discussion of biodiversity change to economic risks, finances, legislation, and opportunities for action.

 -